LinZhuangyuan/JavadevWiki/Exercises-and-Demos.md

 ## Environment Setup and Prerequisites

 Every participant should set up their development environment in advance.
-This [document](https://github.wdf.sap.corp/cc-java-dev/cc-coursematerial/blob/master/CoursePrerequisites/README.md) describes the installation/configuration steps in detail.
+See the [installation/configuration steps in detail](https://github.wdf.sap.corp/cc-java-dev/cc-coursematerial/blob/master/CoursePrerequisites/README.md).

 ## Day 1